 Additionally, Purdue colleges, schools, and academic programs award scholarships to qualified students who are admitted to their programs.
 Visit the Purdue College of Science Scholarships for Beginning Undergraduate Students page for more information.

 Admission to Purdue University College of Science and the completion of the College of Science Merit Scholarship Application is all that is necessary to be considered for our college or departmental merit scholarships.

-Scholarships will be awarded at the Computer Science Awards Banquet, April 10, 2017.
+Scholarships will be awarded at the CS Awards Banquet on April 3, 2023.

 305 N. University Street

 Fax: (765) 496-1640

 |LA Tutors||$500||The 20th of each month|

 In accordance with Purdue policies, all persons have equal access to Purdue University's educational programs, services and activities, without regard to race, religion, color, sex, age, national origin or ancestry, marital status, parental status, sexual orientation, disability or status as as disabled or Vietnam-era veteran.
 View a more complete statement of Purdue's policies of equal access and equal opportunity.
 If you have any questions or concerns regarding these policies, please contact the Office of the Vice President for Human Relations at firstname.lastname@example.org or 765-494-5830.